Home

 Remembering Maria

 When I was a new hospice nurse, I attended a care planning meeting at a Long Term Care Facility.
-The facility staff reported that they wanted to increase our patient’s …
+The facility staff reported that they wanted to increase our patient’s anti-anxiety medication because she was being disruptive.
+She would flail her arms, hum and vocalize loudly, and was resistant to personal care.
+I felt myself …

 Remembering Maria Read More »